Dance Units 1 and 2

 In Unit 2, you focus on developing an understanding of choreographic processes and realising a dance work in preparation for Unit 3 Dance studies.
 Activities such as the analysis of set works using concepts such as the elements of movement contribute to the completion of the unit.

 Who is it for?

-VCE Dance is designed for students who enjoy dance or calisthenics and have been studying dance of any style for at least three to four years.
-The aim is to extend student’s knowledge of dance in a new direction and to problem solve through the expressive process of choreography.
+VCE Dance is designed for students who enjoy dance of any style or other movement technique, whether it be calisthenics or capoeira.
+You need to have been studying some form of dance or movement technique for at least three to four years.
+The aim of the course is to extend your knowledge of dance in a new direction and to problem solve through the expressive process of choreography.